 - 1/3-1/2 cup brown sugar to taste, depending on your pumpkin

 - 1/4 teaspoon cinnamon

 - puff pastry cut into 4-inch squares

 - 1 egg

 - turbinado sugar

-In a small bowl, whisk together the pumpkin puree, brown sugar, cream cheese, and spices until smooth and well incorporated.
+- In a small bowl, whisk together the pumpkin puree, brown sugar, cream cheese, and spices until all ingredients are smooth and well incorporated.
 Place in the freezer to chill while you prepare the puff pastry.

-Bake for 15 minutes, or until the pastry has puffed and is a golden brown.
-Remove from oven and cool 10 minutes prior to serving.
+- Bake for 15 minutes, or until the pastry has puffed and is a golden brown.
+Remove from the oven and cool 10 minutes prior to serving.